Space Battleship Yamato: Resurrection: Plot

 The film opens as the Earth flagship Blue Noah leads the First Emigration Fleet to Amare.
 Suddenly, thousands of unidentified ships appear and open fire.
 The warships of Earth's Fleet (EDF) counterattack, but are quickly overwhelmed.
 Blue Noah is damaged critically.
 On one of the failing support ships, Captain Yuki Mori Kodai, wife of the protagonist Susumu Kodai, orders her ship to do an emergency warp, but she vanishes mysteriously afterwards.

 Thirty-eight-year-old Susumu Kodai, having quit the EDF sometime after Final Yamato, becomes captain of the cargo vessel Yuki.
 He picks up the distress signal from Blue Noah and quickly arrives at the wreck with a boarding party.
 Without warning, three enemy ships arrive.
 With Kodai at the helm, Blue Noah has just enough power to cover a small distance and fire one shot.
 Kodai's precise timing and maneuvering destroys all three ships.

 Later, at the headquarters of the EDF, Commander Sanada discusses with Kodai about the approaching black hole.
 Kodai also learns that his wife became lost in the battle.
 Sanada wants Kodai to lead the Third Emigration Fleet, saying he should follow his wife's example of volunteering.

 Kodai returns home, and is met by his daughter, Miyuki, who blames him for the supposed death of his wife.
-The two barely speak, and before Kodai can attempt to talk with her, he is called back to HQ with news about the Second Emigration Fleet being destroyed by three different fleets, the Beldel and Furide and Ethos, not including the enemy fleet earlier.
+He is then called immediately back to HQ with news about the Second Emigration Fleet being destroyed by three different fleets, the Beldel and Furide and Ethos, not including the enemy fleet earlier.
 This means Earth now has four enemies.
-Kodai accepts command of the Third Emigration Fleet without hesitation, and Sanada reveals his ship: the Yamato itself, newly rebuilt in the Aquarius ice asteroid.
-After arriving at its drydock and taking his seat in the captain's chair, he makes a solemn vow to find his wife, refusing to believe she is dead.
+Kodai accepts command of the Third Emigration Fleet, and Sanada reveals his ship: the Yamato itself, newly rebuilt in the Aquarius ice asteroid.
 On the other side of the galaxy, a meeting took place, the leader of the Alliance and the fleet that attacked the Blue Noah and the First Emigration Fleet is revealed to be the SUS.
 Metzler, the Admiral of the SUS Fleet, the other Leaders, Amare, Beldel, Furide and Ethos were present.
 Metzler deceived the leaders that Earth is an invader, and they are barbarians showing the leaders footgate of Escort Ships from the First Emigration Fleet firing their Wave Motion Guns destroying many SUS Ships stunning the Leaders However, one leader—Gouri, admiral of the Ethos fleet belonging to the planet Ethos—is unsure.